Go Inside The Revamped Celebrity Big Brother House

-This season, celebrities including Lamar Odom and Chris Kirkpatrick from NSync, will be living in a house beautifully decorated as a contemporary Swiss chalet.READ MORE: Kia Recalling Over 410,000 Vehicles Over Possible Airbag Issues
+This season, celebrities including Lamar Odom and Chris Kirkpatrick from NSync, will be living in a house beautifully decorated as a contemporary Swiss chalet.READ MORE: Parkland Shooter Nikolas Cruz's Sentencing Trial May Be Delayed

 When you enter the Big Brother house, a crystal chandelier with 300,000 illuminated beads greets the new houseguests.